heetch/flamingo/README.md

 ## How-to review new components

-Each pull request will be automatically deploy on [Zeit](https://zeit.co) via `now`, producing a unique URL such as https://flamingo-git-gyndav-featzeit.heetch-eng.now.sh
+Each pull request will be automatically deploy on [Cloudflare](https://pages.cloudflare.com/), producing a unique URL such as [https://8f508124.flamingo.pages.dev](https://8f508124.flamingo.pages.dev/).

 Each incremental changes will create a new slug.